Tourism in the Republic of Ireland: Festivals and events

 Ireland has many festivals, most of which take place annually.
 The most famous by far is the St Patrick's Festival which takes place in every county all over Ireland and celebrates Irish culture the world over.
 Although St. Patrick's Day festivals are held all over the world on 17 March, the festival in Ireland lasts over a week, and includes the parades on the 17 as well as the Skyfest celebrations, a fireworks display held somewhere different in Ireland every year.
 Part of the celebrations include Seachtain na Gaeilge (Irish Week), which aims to promote the Irish language during the two weeks proceeding the festival.
 The parade in Dublin is the focal point of the festival, with over 500,000 people attending it in 2012.

-Another festival which is known worldwide, particularly in Europe, is the Oxegen Music Festival.
-Although it wasn't held in 2012, it will be held in 2013.
-First held in 2004, the four-day festival has, for two consecutive years, been named as the Best European Festival in a poll which included festivals from France, Netherlands, Spain, United Kingdom and other countries.
-Among the artists to have played at the festival include Beyoncé, The Black Eyed Peas, Afrojack, Eminem and Coldplay.

 For Irish people, probably the most celebrated sporting events are the annual finals of the All-Ireland Senior Hurling Championship and the All-Ireland Senior Football Championship.
 These matches, normally held around the middle of September, are normally fully sold out, with well over 80,000 people packed into Croke Park, the largest stadium in Europe not used primarily for Soccer.

 Another festival that celebrates the Irish Culture and Diaspora all over the world is the Rose of Tralee.
-This international competition, which is celebrated among the Irish communities all over the world, is held annually in the town of Tralee in Co.
-Kerry.
+This international competition, which is celebrated among the Irish communities all over the world, is held annually in the town of Tralee in County Kerry.
 The winner is picked based on her personality and her ability to be a good role model for the festival and for Ireland during her travels around the world.
 Unlike other pageants, the competitors are not judged on their appearance or their body.
 One of the only rules of the competition is that the potential roses have to have an Irish ancestry.